 There are more choices in refrigerators than ever

 The old-fashioned top-freezer refrigerator is the least expensive option, starting at around $500.
-We found several models with excellent test scores priced at $1,000 or less.
+We found several models with excellent test scores priced at $1,200 or less.
 Top-freezers also offer more usable space for their size than other types, while using less electricity.
 (A typical top-freezer fridge costs between $40 and $65 a year to run.)
 In addition, they are less repair-prone than other fridges.
 Their biggest downside is convenience.
 Since most people use the fridge more than the freezer, they'll have to bend over frequently to reach the lower half of a top-freezer's refrigerator compartment.
 Also, most top-freezer models have limited storage options -- especially in the freezer, which often has just a single shelf.
 In professional tests, top-freezer fridges also tend to be a bit noisier than other types and not quite as good at maintaining a consistent temperature.

-Side-by-side refrigerators come next in the price scale.
-We found good reviews for models priced between $1,100 and $2,700.
+Side-by-side refrigerators are great in narrow kitchens.
+We found good reviews for models priced between $1,100 and $3,000.
 The biggest advantage of side-by-sides is their narrow door clearance, which can be a plus in a narrow or galley kitchen.
 They're also convenient for families with kids, who can reach both the fridge and freezer compartments easily.
-Side-by-side fridges also don't use either space or energy as efficiently as other models.
-Their narrow spaces may not accommodate common wider items and can make food stored in the back harder to reach.
+Side-by-side fridges don't use either space or energy as efficiently as other models; though some, more innovative models do much better than others when it comes to sipping kilowatts.
+Their narrow widths may not accommodate common wider items and food stored in the back may be harder to reach.

-ConsumerSearch editors looked at dozens of refrigerators, narrowing it down to the top picks by examining reviews by experts and owners.
-We consider features, performance, ease of use and appearance to help you find the perfect refrigerator for your cold storage needs.
+Once all of the review data is analyzed and distilled, we consider features, performance, ease of use and appearance to help you find the perfect refrigerator for your cold storage needs.